TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 14/Exodus 14.12.md

 ---

-Is not this the word that we spake unto thee in Egypt, saying, Let us alone, that we may serve the Egyptians?
-For it were better for us to serve the Egyptians, than that we should die in the wilderness.
+Isn't this the word that we spoke to you in Egypt, saying, 'Leave us alone, that we may serve the Egyptians?'
+For it were better for us to serve the Egyptians, than that we should die in the wilderness."